-Students get their get their Husky Card at orientation or by visiting the UW Bothell Security Office.
+Students get their get their Husky Card at orientation or by visiting the Welcome Desk at Husky Hall.
 Please be sure to bring your UW Bothell student number and a valid photo ID.

 What student life activities are offered at UW Bothell?